Reliable Protection for Aquaculture and Research Case Study

 Aquaculture, cultivating fish and other aquatic organisms in controlled environments, is vital in supporting sustainable food sources and advancing research on marine health.
 A USDA's aquaculture research facility in Alabama, which focuses on disease control and pesticide studies, helps fish farmers optimize productivity and maintain healthier stocks.
 Alabama's extreme heat and humidity create unique challenges for the facility's structures.

 Four Shelter Works fiberglass enclosures recently replaced aging wooden structures suffering the effects of high humidity exposure.
-The fiberglass enclosures, which range in length from 24' to 40', measuring 15’-10" x 8' (h), provide ample space for 10 to 12 large tank aquariums per shelter.
+The fiberglass enclosures, which range in length from 24' to 40' and measure 15’-10" x 8' (h), provide ample space for 10 to 12 large tank aquariums per shelter.
 The enclosures feature 3 inches of foam insulation, with an estimated R-value of 19, in both the walls and ceiling, ensuring energy efficiency and stable interior temperatures, which are critical for year-round production.

 Customized Protection for Humid Environments

-Unlike their predecessors, these fiberglass shelters have durable gel coat layers on the interior and exterior sides of the walls.
-The gel coat is water resistant, further strengthening the structure and adding to its useful lifespan.
+Unlike their stick-built predecessors, these fiberglass shelters have durable gel coat layers on the interior and exterior sides of the walls.
+The gel coat is water and UV-resistant, further strengthening the structure and adding to its useful lifespan.

 One important design customization includes marine-grade plywood reinforcements in specified areas of the walls and ceilings for mounting equipment and lighting.
 Compared to standard OSB, marine-grade plywood offers higher water resistance and durability, giving the enclosures a longer lifespan in humid conditions.
-Wood reinforcement supports heavy equipment weighing more than 10 lbs. and lighting without compromising structural integrity.
+Wood reinforcement supports heavy equipment and lighting without compromising structural integrity.

-Shelter Works also incorporated two formed openings in each enclosure, allowing on-site installation of ventilation systems.
-The sizes of the openings were specified during the submittal process, ensuring easy equipment installation with easy-to-caulk seams.
+Shelter Works also incorporated two formed openings in each enclosure, allowing for the on-site installation of customer-provided ventilation systems.
+The sizes of the openings were specified during the submittal process, ensuring straightforward equipment installation with easy-to-caulk seams.
 Formed openings, made during manufacturing, are wood-reinforced and FRP-encapsulated areas that allow through-wall equipment installation without exposing foam or compromising the shelter's 25-year warranty.

 Working With Shelter Works